 In Acworth bats commonly enter buildings through openings associated with the roof edge and valleys, eaves, apex of the gable, chimney, attic or roof vent, dormers, and siding (see photo).
 Other openings may be found under loose-fitting doors, around windows, gaps around various conduits (wiring, plumbing, air conditioning) that pass through walls, and through utility vents.
 But honestly 90% of our bat removal jobs are in the gable vents alone.
 We only seal what we feel is necessary to keep the bats out & to-date we have never had a breach in our work.

 Our Bat Removal the process is actually laid out pretty simple.
 If you know what you are doing and take the time to do it right, it is easy to get the bats out of the attic.
-We recently decided to change our warranty from a 3 year warranty without any annual renewal fees to a 10-YEAR warranty.
+All of our work comes with a FREE 2-year warranty with optional LIFETIME renewal!

 We thoroughly explain each step in the process.